IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

         **sample**: ::

-                  "The command is successful."
+                  "The command is issued successfully."

-                  "The command is successful.
+                  "The command is issued successfully.
 The specified keyword is detected in the command response."

-                  "The command is successful.
+                  "The command is issued successfully.
 The specified keyword is detected in broadcast messages."